Fayepasvouri/LBO_modelling_python_excel/README.md

-# LBO Modelling and other FP%A models in Python and Excel combined
+# LBO Modelling and other FP&A models in Python and Excel combined

 A python-based leverage buyout modelling that generates and updates results in excel automatically for PE/VC company valuation